Harold Owen

 William Harold Owen (5 September 1897 – 26 November 1971) was the younger brother and biographer of the English poet and soldier, Wilfred Owen.
-He was born at the home of his paternal grandparents in Canon Street, Shrewsbury, Shropshire, where his parents and older siblings then lodged before his father moved on promotion to a station master's post at Birkenhead in 1898.
+He was born at the home of his paternal grandparents in Canon Street, Shrewsbury, Shropshire, where his parents and older siblings were living before his father moved to a station master's post at Birkenhead in 1898.

 For decades Harold Owen tried to control the public image of his dead brother.
-His three-volume biography of Wilfred, Journey from Obscurity (1963-5), was for many years assumed to be an accurate and objective record.
-However, it has since come to be regarded as a somewhat romanticised version of events.
+His three-volume biography of Wilfred, Journey from Obscurity (1963–1965), was for many years assumed to be an accurate and objective record.
+It has since come to be regarded as a somewhat romanticised version of events.
 In particular, Harold feared that the public might discover that his brother had been a homosexual and censored many of his letters and diaries.